 When people think of vacations, New York City is one of the top destinations that come to mind.
-With all the things to do in New York City, it can be hard to create the perfect itinerary.
+It can be hard to create the perfect itinerary with all the things to do in New York City.
 We’ve put together a list of some of the best activities and attractions NYC offers.
 Whether you’re into sightseeing, shopping, or dining out, NYC has something for you to enjoy.
-So take a road trip, flight, or hop on the Amtrak to get your NYC adventure started!
+So take a road trip, flight, or hop on the Amtrak to start your NYC adventure!

 1. Take a Stroll Through Central Park

 Central Park is one of the most popular tourist destinations in New York City.
 Spanning 843 acres, Central Park is a great place to get outdoors.
 You can take a scenic stroll, picnic in one of the many gardens, or take a rowboat out on the lake.
 In the winter, the park transforms into a winter wonderland, with ice skating and sledding.
 No visit to New York City is complete without a stop at Central Park.

 2. Catch a Concert at Bryant Park

 Bryant Park is located in Midtown Manhattan and is home to several attractions, including a carousel, an ice skating rink, and a variety of shops and restaurants.
 You can also enjoy various events and concerts held throughout the year.
 In addition to being a great place to spend time outside, Bryant Park is also a great place to people-watch.
 With its central location and diverse crowd, the park is the perfect place to take in the sights and sounds of New York City.